AllChangeTheGame/ACTG/frontend/MaddysNotes.md

 'claiming' a route doesn't yet actually claim it or change the distances

-Needs to be able to claim bonus sites when clicked on Money tracker needs to link to an actual API, it needs to update automatically from certain actions
+Needs to be able to claim bonus sites when clicked on

-Tidy up login page